10 Aug 2021, last revised 12 Aug 2024

 In May 1891, Bosch had plans to wire the brewery, bottling works, and office for electric lights (18).
 In 1892, the brewery expanded with new kettles and mash tubs, and a refrigerator that maintained the desired temperature for fermentation and storage, thus eliminating the need for ice (1).
 The improvements doubled the storage capacity of the brewery (22).
 In Aug 1896, a new bottling works was near completion (30).
 It was constructed of Portage Lake sandstone and the floor was caulked and waterproof (30).
 It was equipped with a patent bottle cleaning machine with a capacity of 3,000 bottles per hour and a steam corker or sealer (30).
 This building is shown on the 1900 Sanborn map.

 In Nov 1892, the company claimed that a few competitors imitated their labels sufficiently enough to deceive some customers into believing they were purchasing Torch Lake beer (23).
-In late Nov 1892, they announced that all their bottles now bear a trademark, as shown in the advertisement (24).
+In late Nov 1892, they announced that all their bottles would now bear a trademark, as shown in the advertisement (24).

 Newspaper ad - Aug 1892